awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

 ------

-## Manage launch template versions<a name="manage-launch-template-versions"></a>
+## Modify a launch template \(manage launch template versions\)<a name="manage-launch-template-versions"></a>

+Launch templates are immutable; after you create a launch template, you can't modify it\.
+Instead, you can create a new version of the launch template that includes any changes you require\.

-You can create launch template versions for a specific launch template, set the default version, describe a launch template version, and delete versions that you no longer require\.
+You can create different versions of a launch template, set the default version, describe a launch template version, and delete versions that you no longer require\.

 **Topics**
 + [Create a launch template version](#create-launch-template-version)